 How well did the Harvard Oxford grey matter match the implicit Neurosynth data-base grey matter?
 I suppose all Neurosynth foci should lie in the grey matter?
 What percentage of Neurosynth foci are outside the 30% Harvard-Oxford grey matter atlas?

 Because all Neurosynth data are masked by the MNI152 gray matter template bundled with FSL, there will necessarily be at least a reasonable correspondence with the Harvard-Oxford atlas.
 The Reviewer is correct that coordinates outside gray matter are deliberately excluded from the Neurosynth database.
-We now explicitly address this on lines : “”
+We now explicitly address this on lines 118-121: “In general, Neurosynth’s activation mask corresponded highly with probabilistic locations of cerebral cortex with the exception of portions of precentral gyrus and far ventromedial prefrontal cortex– which showed low activation although they were more than 50% likely to be in cerebral cortex.”